-Considering the modern phenomena of improving the health and well-being of employees, more HR leaders are aware of the perks of wellness days for their staff.
+Wellness days are improving the health and well-being of employees, and more HR leaders are aware of the perks of wellness days for their staff.

-The reason why major global brands like Google or Mobify are pushing these sort of activities ahead are obvious.
+The reason why major global brands like Google or Mobify are pushing these sorts of activities ahead is obvious.
 It is to maximize work productivity, retain employees, and reduce sick leaves.

 Global or local, brands can benefit from a wellness initiative at the workplace.
 The sooner they affirm it, the better.
 Sure, it would cost them financially.
 But the positive consequences of a happy workforce and the enriched strength to retain staff will pay off.

 Smaller firms who seem to have incompetence with offering high salaries or family tour offers need to have other interactive retention policies.
 Also, workers need proper training, support, and motivation.

 The next section enlists six reasons why businesses should think seriously about wellness days.
 It’s an investment they should work to avoid the real talented guys leaving for bigger players.